zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 APIML_SECURITY_AUTHORIZATION_PROVIDER=dummy
 ```

-If you decide to use the endpoint provider, you can customize the URL corresponding to SAF resource authorization.
+To use the endpoint provider, customize the URL corresponding to the SAF resource authorization.
 By default, the ZSS API is configured and used.

 **Follow these steps:**

 1. Open the file `<Zowe instance directory>/instance.env`.
 2. Modify the property `APIML_SECURITY_AUTHORIZATION_ENDPOINT_URL` and set desired value.
-   The default value for ZSS API is https://${ZOWE_EXPLORER_HOST}:${GATEWAY_PORT}/zss/api/v1/saf-auth
+   The default value for ZSS API is `https://${ZOWE_EXPLORER_HOST}:${GATEWAY_PORT}/zss/api/v1/saf-auth`
 3. Restart `Zowe&trade`.

 ### Checking providers

 #### REST endpoint call

-To enable the feature outside the mainframe (ie. running in Docker) you can use a REST endpoint call using the `GET` method:
+To enable the feature outside of the mainframe, such as when running in Docker, you can use a REST endpoint call using the `GET` method:

 - Method: `GET`
 - URL: `{base path}/{userId}/{class}/{entity}/{level}`